meshcloud/unipipe-service-broker/README.md

 ## Communication with the CI/CD pipeline

-As the OSB API is completely provided by the "Generic OSB API", what you as a developer of a service broker have to focus on is to build your CI/CD pipeline.
-In the following, all files that are used for communication and how the GIT repo for exchanging information between the Generic OSB API and the pipeline are described.
+As the OSB API is completely provided by UniPipe Service Broker, what you as a developer of a service broker have to focus on is to build your CI/CD pipeline.
+In the following, all files that are used for communication and how the git repository for exchanging information between UniPipe Service Broker and the pipeline are described.
 An example pipeline can be found [here](https://github.com/Meshcloud/example-osb-ci).

 ### GIT Repo structure